-- 5.1.1 Connect a ground strap or cable (minimum of a 4-gauge wire) from the negative battery terminal to the automobile chassis (frame). - 5.1.2 Connect a ground strap from the engine to the chassis (frame).
+- 5.1.1 Connect a ground strap or cable (minimum of a 4 GA. wire) from the negative battery terminal to the chassis (frame). - 5.1.2 Connect a ground strap from the engine to the chassis (frame).
 DO NOT RELY UPON THE MOTOR MOUNTS TO MAKE THIS CONNECTION. - 5.1.3 Connect a ground strap from the engine to the body.

-5.2 ROUGH INSTALLATION
+5.2 Rough Installation

-Caution: Disconnect the power from your vehicle by

-removing the negative battery cable from the
+CAUTION: Disconnect the battery power from your vehicle by removing the negative battery cable from the battery.

-battery.

-Note: Make no wire connections or permanent mounting

-of any kind at this time.
+Note: Make no wire connection or permanent mounting of any kind at this time.

-5.2.1 Position the computer and sensors in their intended locations.
+5.2.1 Position the computer in its intended location.

-- 5.2.2 Drill a 1 5/8" hole in the firewall near the computer for the engine group section to pass though. - 5.2.3 Route the engine group section though the hole.
-Push the grommet (already installed on the harness) into the hole until it is seated. - 5.2.4 Route the dash group to the driver's side of the car. - 5.2.5 Route the sensor group to the area where the sensors will be mounted.
+- 5.2.2 Drill a 1 5/8" hole in the firewall near the computer for the engine group wires to pass through. - 5.2.3 Route the engine group section through the hole.
+Push the grommet (already installed on the harness) into the hole until it is seated. - 5.2.4 Route the dash section group to the driver's side of the car. - 5.2.5 Route the fuse block and relays to the area where they will be mounted.

-5.3 HARNESS ATTACHMENT
+5.3 Harness Attachment